Ruchita-0310/pan-genomics/genra_of_interest.md

 ```
 Output: .treefile: the ML tree in NEWICK format, which can be visualized by any supported tree viewer programs like FigTree or iTOL.
 Tree is UNROOTED.
 In iTOL, re-root the tree, and download the new tree file.
 Visulalization: using roary_plots.py.
-You'll have to run it in your own terminal.
+You can run it in your own terminal.
 ```
 python3 roary.py newick.txt gene_presence_absence.csv
 ```